 Macaroons usually include eggs, but after a little trial and error, this recipe uses just coconut milk and honey (or another sticky sweetener for vegans) to hold the cookies together.
 Really, the cookies only have five ingredients, and they’re all high-vibe good for you foods.
 We’re talking almost all fruit here, plus a little dark chocolate dip for good measure.

-They have a crunchy outside, a chewy and slightly sticky middle, and the dark chocolate takes the edge off any overly sweet tendencies the coconut might have.
+They have a crunchy outside, a chewy and slightly sticky middle, and the dark chocolate takes the edge off of any overly sweet tendencies the coconut might have.
 There are some recipes I post because I objectively know they’re good, that people will like them, even if it’s not totally my personal preference (not very often) but this post is here because I’m 100% obsessed with these cookies.